 coming to you from the Greater Houston, Texas area.

-These pages have been down for a couple of years.
+These pages have been down for several years.
 I have decided to put them back on line.
-There will be lots of updating, so please, bear with me.
+A lot of things have changed since they were put up about 1996-2005, so please, bear with me.

 Mission Statement and Guiding Principles